juristr/juristr.github.com/content/blog/partial-commits-in-webstorm.md

 comments: true
 ---
 {{<intro>}}
   I think partial commits should be avoided as they might lead to inconsistent commits if you don't test them properly.
 But sometimes they're handy too.
-Let's see how to enable them in WebStorm in particular.
+In this quick article I'm quickly showing how partial commits can be done with article Let's see how to enable them in WebStorm in particular.
 {{</intro>}}

 <!--more-->